sadjow/claude-code-nix/README.md

 This repository provides:

-- **Daily Automated Updates**: GitHub Actions checks for new versions every 24 hours
+- **Hourly Automated Updates**: GitHub Actions checks for new versions every hour
 - **Instant Availability**: Updates are automatically built and cached to Cachix
 - **Quick Fixes**: When Claude Code breaks or adds new requirements, we can fix immediately
 - **Node.js 22 LTS**: We control the runtime version (upstream locked to Node.js 20)